Towing and Your Driving Licence

 It’s vital to understand the limitations of your driving licence before heading out to tow a caravan – let alone buy one.

-The standard driving licence issued to a driver passing his or her test today covers categories B and B1.
-This means you can drive a vehicle up to 3,500kg (B) and tow a trailer up to 750kg behind it.
+The standard driving licence issued to a driver passing the test in Great Britain (excluding Northern Ireland) covers categories B, B1 and BE.
+This means you can drive a vehicle up to 3,500kg (B) and tow a trailer up to 3,500kg behind it.

-If you have a lighter car, you can then tow a heavier caravan, but the combined weight of the whole outfit cannot be more than 3,500kg.
-And don’t forget, it’s the official Maximum Authorised Mass (MAM) of the caravan that’s considered here – regardless how much luggage you put inside (assuming you dont exceed those vehicle limits).
-You’ll find the MAM referred to as the Maximum Technically Permissible Laden Mass (MTPLM) in much caravan literature.
+Don’t forget, it’s the official Maximum Authorised Mass (MAM) of the caravan that’s considered here – regardless how much luggage you put inside (assuming you dont exceed those vehicle limits).
+You’ll find the MAM referred to as the Maximum Technically Permissible Laden Mass (MTPLM) in caravan literature.

 Your driving licence will show the categories you are entitled to drive.
 If you have the older-style paper licence they are clearly listed on the front of your licence.
 On newer photocard licences, they are given on the back.